-In this 4th and final part of “Cutting Back on Your Food Costs”, let’s look at the last two SOS Principles.
+In this 4th and final part of “Cutting Back on Your Food Costs," let’s look at the last two SOS Principles.
 In my earlier articles, we have observed that we must: 1.SOS: Set Our Spending (eat at home so food costs won’t roam); 2.
 SOS: Salvage Old Stuff (eat up what’s old before it gets mold); 3.
 SOS: Stop Over Spending (plan your menu to have a venue); 4.
 SOS: Stay Out of Stores (don’t go in and you won’t spend); 5.
-SOS: Safeguard Our Savings (stash ten and give God ten to find more in the end); and 6..
+SOS: Safeguard Our Savings (stash ten and give God ten to have more in the end); and 6..
 SOS: Support Others Spiritually (give food away and watch God repay).
 So check out the last two SOS Principles.
-The 7th is SOS: Spot Opportunities to Slash (slash to keep the cash); and the 8th is SOS: Strive Only to Simplify (simplify and exemplify)
+The 7th is SOS: Spot Opportunities to Slash (slash to keep the cash); and the 8th is SOS: Strive Only to Simplify (simplify and exemplify).

 When most people think about slashing their food budget–the 7th SOS: Spot Opportunities to Slash— they pull out the coupons, but that isn’t necessarily “healthy eating.”
 Instead, if there is a nutritious product that you regularly use, call the 1-800 number on the label and request that company’s coupons.

 1. Locate generic–Generic products are usually NOT at eye level in the grocery so stoop and bend.
 Good for the thighs!